mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

  - We're excited to give you early access to Collapsed Reply Threads (Beta).
 It can be enabled in the **System Console > Experimental > Collapsed Reply Threads (Beta)**.
 Learn more about the features and known issues in [our documentation](https://docs.mattermost.com/help/messaging/organizing-conversations.html).

 #### Emoji Enhancements with Skin Tone Selection
  - Added support for emoji standard v13.0.
 Users now have the ability to choose various skin tones using the Mattermost emoji picker.
+Mobile support is planned for v1.45 Mobile App release (July 16th), so some emojis selected on desktop won't be visible on mobile apps.

 ### Improvements